 As I am also passionate about research and improving the health care services offered to individuals and families, I decided to pursue a doctoral degree.
 My study focused on the decision-making processes surrounding prenatal testing for Down syndrome and termination of pregnancy.
 The outcome was a decision-making guide to improve the prenatal genetic counselling services.
 I was awarded with a PhD in Human Genetics in March 2018.

 I started working in private practice in 2015.
 I did, however, take a break between August 2016 and June 2017, to take up an opportunity to work in England.
 I was employed by the NHS as a general and cancer genetic counsellor (practicing in the London and Essex areas).
 I developed a keen interest in particularly the genetics, prevention and management of breast and ovarian cancer, as the majority of my clients were affected by these cancers.
 My time in England, was a valuable learning experience and I am eternally grateful for this wonderful opportunity.
 After my contract expired, I was excited to return back to South Africa, as I wanted to incorporate what I had learned into the services offered to the families in my home country.

-Currently, I consult full-day Mondays and Fridays at my consultation room on the 1st floor, South wing of the Panorama Healthcare Centre.
+Currently, I consult full-day Mondays and Wednesdays, as well as certain Friday and Saturday mornings, at my consultation room on the 1st floor of the Panorama Healthcare Centre.
 I also do occasional Friday afternoon sessions at Cape Gate CancerCare.
 On the remaining days, I am involved in training students and research projects at the Urology department on Stellenbosch University’s medical campus.
 I am also extremely privileged to from part of two incredible multi-disciplinary teams: Panorama Centre for Surgical Oncology (http://www.pacso.co.za) and Panorama Perinatology (https://www.perinatal.co.za).